-A national competition finalist, Gwen has performed extensively as a solo recitalist and developed a career as an organist and director of music in New York City at St. Bartholomew’s, Church of St. Luke in the Fields, Immanuel Lutheran Church, and the Church of Our Saviour.
-Additionally, she performed recitals throughout the Northeast and in many churches in New York City including St. Thomas’ Church, Trinity Wall Street, St. Michael’s Episcopal Church, St. Paul’s Chapel of Columbia University, and the Cathedral of St. John the Divine, among others.
+A national competition finalist, Gwen performed extensively as a solo recitalist and developed a career as an organist and director of music in New York City.
+She performed recitals throughout the Northeast and in many churches in New York City including St. Thomas’ Church, Trinity Wall Street, St. Michael’s Episcopal Church, St. Paul’s Chapel of Columbia University, and the Cathedral of St. John the Divine, among others.

 As a poet, Gwen has published a chapbook Luminations and is a contributor to another chapbook Java Wednesdays by the Java Poets Collective, an ongoing writing group of which she is a member.
 She has had poems published in Chronogram Magazine and Our Berkshire Times.
 Her poem Black Beauty (about her piano) has been set to music by award-winning composer Sheila Silver and was performed for the first time in March 2013 at Club Helsinki by Nina Fine, mezzo-soprano, with the composer at the piano.
 A free download of this song will be available soon.

 CLICK HERE for A Personal History in Music.